Subscribe to

 • DURATION | 4 years

-• TITLE | Bachelor Degree in Flamenco Performance
+• TITLE | Bachelor's Degree in Flamenco Performance

-Bachelor Degree in Flamenco Performance
+Bachelor's Degree in Flamenco Performance

 OBJECTIVES

-The Bachelor Degree in Flamenco Performance offers, in its syllabus, the itinerary of an interpreter in its modalities of Flamenco Singing and Flamenco Guitar.
+The Bachelor’s Degree in Flamenco Performance offers, in its syllabus, the itinerary of an interpreter in its modalities of Flamenco Singing and Flamenco Guitar.
 In addition, within the speciality of Jazz and Modern/Popular Music, flamenco students of other instruments such as the percussion, the piano or the flute, among others, are also welcomed.

 The pedagogical design is articulated around the specific study of the flamenco instrument or voice, together with the specific instrumental groups such as flamenco combo or tablao.
 The student will also take explicit theoretical flamenco subjects (history, composition, harmony), together with subjects common to other itineraries with a theoretical-musical, technological and humanistic profile.